siderolabs/terraform-provider-talos/docs/data-sources/cluster_health.md

 ### Optional

+- `skip_kubernetes_checks` (Boolean) Skip Kubernetes component checks, this is useful to check if the nodes has finished booting up and kubelet is running.
+Default is false.
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))
 - `worker_nodes` (List of String) List of worker nodes to check for health.